radlab/sparrow/readme.markdown

 Research
 -------------------------
 Sparrow is a research project within the [U.C.
 Berkeley AMPLab](http://amplab.cs.berkeley.edu/).
 The Sparrow team, listed roughly order of height, consists of Kay Ousterhout, Patrick Wendell, Matei Zaharia, and Ion Stoica.
-Plese contact us for more information.
+Please contact us for more information.